TRIQS/cthyb/doc/guide/settingparameters.rst

 Hamiltonian.
 The latter terms will be computed from the kownledge of the non-interacting Green's function ``S.G0_iw`` as explained below (see Step 7).
-The interacting Hamiltonian is given in the parameter ``h_int``.
-..
-FIXME with the use of :ref:`operators`.
+The interacting Hamiltonian is given in the parameter ``h_int``. with the use of :ref:`second-quantization operators <triqslibs:operators>`.
 The arguments in the parenthesis of the ``c()``, ``c_dag()`` and ``n()`` operators must be compatible with the structure of the Green's function ``gf_struct``.